-GoldChina through its wholly-owned subsidiary, Guangnan Tangshang Gold Co., Ltd. ("GGC"), holds the exploration rights to explore two exploration properties, known as Tangshang and Salachong properties, located in Yunnan province, China.
-It also holds a right of first refusal to acquire the exclusive exploration rights in respect of 17 additional properties in Yunnan province, China.
+GoldChina through its wholly-owned subsidiary, GGC holds the exploration rights to explore two exploration properties, known as Tangshang and Salachong properties, located in Yunnan province, China.
+It also holds a right of first refusal to acquire the exclusive exploration rights in respect of 17 additional properties in Yunnan province, China (also see Note 5).